Burry Port, Pembrey & the Golden CoastPlanes, Boats & Automobiles

 Discover Burry Port

 If you’re travelling with the family, Pembrey Country Park - which links to Cefn Sidan beach - is the place to be based.
 It is one of Wales’s top visitor attractions.
 As well as the 8 mile beach and 550 acres of lush woodland, there are activities galore to entertain young and old including plenty of wet-weather options.
-Wales’ longest toboggan run, a 130m dry ski slope, wildlife trails, beach entertainers, crazy golf and a forest adventure playground will make it your kids’ new favorite place to be.
+Wales’ longest toboggan run, a 130m dry ski slope, wildlife trails, beach entertainers, crazy golf and a forest adventure playground will make it your kids’ new favourite place to be.
 Pembrey Country Park is set against the spectacular backdrop of the Gower Peninsula and overlooking the coastal scenery of Carmarthen Bay, why not round off the day’s adventures with a barbeque by the sea.

 Just round the coast from Cefn Sidan is Burry Port Marina, the Burry Port Lighthouse is a well-loved local landmark that sits on the outer harbour.
 A walk around the marina is a pleasurable experience, especially with the stunning views across to the Gower and the sailing boats tinkering at anchor.
 People love to ramble about the nearby paths and dunes or park up and enjoy and ice cream or a crepe, sea fishing trips are also available in season.